Azure/azure-powershell/src/Network/Network/help/Get-AzVHubOutboundRoute.md

         ]
 ```

-This command gets the inbound routes of the virtual hub spoke vnet connection.
+This command gets the outbound routes of the virtual hub spoke vnet connection.

 ## PARAMETERS